mverouden/blogdown-academic/content/post/2020-04-06-r-commander-windows-10/index.md

 ![Extract all from `library.zip`](2-rcmdr-install-extract-all-library.png)

 3. A new window will open, where you have to set the destination for the extracted folders and files.
-Click ‘B<u>r</u>owse...’ and select the following destination: `C:\Program Files\R\R-3.6.3\library` as show below.
+Click ‘B<u>r</u>owse...’ and select the following destination: `C:\Program Files\R\R-4.0.2\library` as shown below, but for version 3.6.3.

 ![Destination for extracted folders and files.](3-rcmdr-install-extract-all-destination.png)

 4. If a message pops-up, check the box ‘Do this for <u>a</u>ll current items’ and click on the ‘<u>C</u>ontinue’ button.

 The extraction process can take 10 to 15 minutes before all folders and files are extracted to the specified location.
-When the extraction process has finished, you are ready :satisfied: to start R 3.6.3 and use R Commander.
+When the extraction process has finished, you are ready :satisfied: to start R 4.0.2 and use R Commander.

 ### Manual installation from the R GUI

-1. Start `R x64 3.6.3` from the ‘R’ folder in the ‘Start Menu’ as displayed below.
+1. Start `R x64 4.0.2` from the ‘R’ folder in the ‘Start Menu’ as displayed below.

 ![Start Menu R x64](startmenu-r.png)